SCROLL DOWN FOR IMAGES.

 Between the fall of 1931 and the spring of 1932, other publishers rushed out their own entries into this field.
 In November, 1931, the first issue of Boloney was published.
 Although it was unlike the others, with its text-heavy cover, and in the ways in which it strained for a more literary respectability, its title located it amidst the other magazines whose titles came from the lexicon of hype and fraudulent promotion.
 Almost all of the other magazines that were part of this wave employed the same principle of cover design: a cartoon surrounded by abstract graphic forms conveying a sense of energy or clutter or expansion.
 In December, 1931, the publisher Harry Hershey launched Tickle-Me-Too, and the Fawcett company began publishing Hooey.
 In early 1932, David Gordon started two new magazines as part of this wave, Hokum and Jest.
 Jest, like many other satirical magazines of the time, found some of its humour in caricatural (and racist) drawings of Mahatma Ghandi, newly famous for his 400 km march against British rule in 1932.
 Other magazines launched in early 1932 included Aw Nerts (whose title was a variation on the slangy expression “Aw Nuts”), Bunk, Kookoo and Slapstick.
-Publishing industry trade journals announced the imminent launch of two other magazines, Bushwa and Lousy, but I have been unable to confirm if the second of these was ever published.
+Publishing industry trade journals announced the imminent launch of two other magazines, Bushwa and Lousy.

 Most of these magazines would be dead within a year or two, though the two Dell titles and, in particular, Ballyhoo, would linger or be revived over the next three or four decades.